ulfbou/Dx.Domain/docs/OVERVIEW.md

 This protects random ID generation, time capture, and optimized memory usage without opening the door to builders or mutability.

+### Identifiers and Semantic Strings

+While the kernel demands strong typing, it recognizes that certain identifiers must be serializable and human-readable to cross system boundaries.

+**Canonical identifiers (such as error codes and fact types) are permitted as strings provided they are:**

+1. **Centralized** – Defined in a single location (for example, a `Faults` or `FactTypes` static class).
+2. **Intentional** – Represent permanent semantic contracts, not transient or local values.
+3. **Validated** – Subject to internal invariants (such as `NotNullOrWhiteSpace`) and, where applicable, structural rules.

+These strings are treated as *identities*, not configuration knobs.
+By contrast, ad-hoc literals used directly in control flow (for example, `if (role == "admin")`) remain violations of the "No Magic Strings" rule and should be modeled via dedicated types or enums.

 ---

 ## Philosophy